jpavelka/IMSE780/md_src/sections/nonlinear_programming/convex_programming.md

 But there is a potential problem - if the barrier function keeps us away from the boundary of the feasible region, how can we ever find an optimal solution that happens to lay _on_ the boundary?
 The answer is right in the name of the method: we do not solve just one of these unconstrained problems but rather a sequence of them.
 We decrease the value of $r$ from iteration to iteration so as to allow solutions closer and closer to the boundary (in practice, we will pick a multiplier $\theta<1$ such that at each iteration, $r$ is reset to the value $\theta r$).
 None of the individual problems will solve to a solution on the border, but potentially we can recognize if the sequence of solutions approaches a boundary solution.

 How do we know when to stop iterating?
 Like we've done before, we'd like to continue until we know we're "close to" the optimal solution $\x^*$.
-Furthermore, one can show that if $\x'$ is an maximizer for $P(\x, r)$ then
+Furthermore, one can show that if $\x'$ is a maximizer for $P(\x, r)$ then

 $$
 f(\x')\leq f(\x^*) \leq f(\x') + rB(\x')